Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ### Boosts
  * Be careful out there (anti-rush event): All players (AIs not included) start with a passive -40% defense platform build cost and +20% starbase damage boost for the first 20 years of the game.
+ * Storm Preparations (planet decision):
+   * Takes 90 days to enact and lasts until cancelled
+   * costs 250 unity + additional resources the more pops there are above 10
+   * Gives -25% to storm devastation, but -10% to jobs production and -100% to immigration pull
+ * Storm Protection (event): At start of game can decide if Storms should be repulsed from your Empire borders
  * Traders: +9 trade value from +8
  * Espionage Operations:
    * Difficulties reduced by 4 (include pre-ftl)